dblock/slack-gamebot/DEPLOYMENT.md

 ## Use a Service

-Before deploying, consider using a game bot service and not worrying about installation or maintenance.
+Before deploying, consider using and sponsoring [a free game bot service](http://playplay.io) and not worrying about installation or maintenance.

 ### PlayPlay.io